-Well ‘wang wang’ is the name given to the sound made by a police car siren and – like in an excerpt from a comedy film – some Filipinos put fake police sirens on their cars to ‘wang wang’ or cut through heavy traffic.
+Well, ‘wang wang’ is used to mean the sounds that sirens make and – like in an excerpt from a comedy film – some Filipinos put fake police sirens on their cars to ‘wang wang’ or cut through heavy traffic.

 This practice has led to the phrase ‘wang wang’ entering popular culture as a shorthand for queue-jumping or other ‘me first’ abuses of power.
 So much so that Filipino politicians campaigning against corruption typically pledge to put a stop to the ‘wang wang mentality’.

-Language is an interesting topic in the Philippines – which are a collection of 7,641 islands (only 2,000 of which are inhabited) – because alongside the two official languages there are an estimated 180+ other languages or dialects.
+Language is an interesting topic in the Philippines – which are a collection of 7,641 islands (only 2,000 of which are inhabited) – because alongside the two official languages there are estimated to be more than 180 other languages or dialects.

 Chief among these is Cebuano (also called Bisaya) which has around 20,000,000 speakers compared to Filipino’s 25,000,000.

-What they all have in common though are subtle and not-so-subtle influences from historic Spanish and American presences on the islands.
+What they all have in common, however, are subtle and not-so-subtle influences from historic Spanish and American presences on the islands.

-From 1521-1898, the Philippines was a Spanish colony named after King Philip II of Spain – a name it’s kept, albeit now it’s officially called The Republic of the Philippines.
+From 1521-1898, the Philippines was a Spanish colony named after King Philip II of Spain – a name it’s kept, although now it’s officially called The Republic of the Philippines.

 So, it’s no surprise that many Spanish words – including the days of the week – have been absorbed into the Filipino and Cebuano languages.

 For instance, in Spanish the words for Monday to Sunday are: lunes, martes, miércoles, jueves, viernes, sábado and domingo.